SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ---

-*Optional:* The ID we extracted can be incorporated into a URL that opens the NCBI gene database page for the ID.
+The ID we extracted can be incorporated into a URL that opens the NCBI gene database page for the ID.
 The url is formatted: `https://www.ncbi.nlm.nih.gov/gene/?term=[Gene ID]`

 <details>
   <summary>Part 5.
 Using the pattern from Part 4, re-write the replacement string so the Gene ID is used to create a NCBI gene database URL</summary>